mnowiasz/zabbixmatrix/README.md

 1. Register a new matrix account (or use an existing one).
 You can even do this by curl (https://www.matrix.org/docs/guides/client-server-api)
-2. Invite the account to the channels (public/private, whatever) where you'd like to receive the alers
+2. Invite the account to the channels (public/private, whatever) where you'd like to receive the alerts
 3. Enter your credentials (inkcuding the URL to the homserver where you've registered the matrix account) in a file named matrix.conf (see matrix.conf.example).
 This file should go to the zabbix' homedirectory